Skip to main content

 You want the Pranayama.
 It’s my personal favorite board and our most popular deck for a reason.
 It’s what we call a double drop setup, meaning it sits super low to the ground, which makes pushing easy and the ride stable.

+An excellent purpose built board for beginners and advanced riders alike.
 One of the fun things about this board is that we set it up with street trucks—our very own that we designed specifically for this board.
 You get street truck geometry with full size barrel/barrel longboard bushings.
 The turn is progressive — it starts subtle and increases as you lean, which feels natural and confidence-inspiring while also being alive at any speed.
 It comes ready to ride and doesn’t require any setup tweaking to feel good right out of the box.
 Usually the stock bushings on the Pranayama work for just about any rider.
 My son at 13 years old under 100 lbs rides the same setup that I do at 195 lbs.
 We can get more into bushings later.

 If you picture yourself cruising the neighborhood, commuting, or just getting some exercise on flat ground, this is your board.